s427/MARL/readme.md

 - search full text, or exclusively in hashtags, mentions, content warnings or external links
 - filter posts depending on their language or visibility (public, unlisted etc)
 - filter posts depending on whether they contain images, videos or sounds
+- filter posts based on their number of likes or shares
+- filter posts based on their date/time of publication
 - and more.

 ### Media viewer